 What are ROS and how are they generated?

 ROS arise from the one-electron reduction of molecular oxygen.
-Intracellular ROS exist primarily in three forms: superoxide anions (O2−), hydrogen peroxide (H2O2) and hydroxyl radicals (OH−).
+Intracellular ROS exist primarily in three forms: superoxide anions (O2), hydrogen peroxide (H2O2) and hydroxyl radicals (OH).
 The superoxide anion contains an unpaired electron that imparts high reactivity and necessitates a rapid reduction to H2O2 by the antioxidant enzyme superoxide dismutase (SOD).
 H2O2can be further reduced to H2O and O2 by various cellular antioxidants.
 ROS can be detected intracellularly using a range of techniques; however, most assays for ROS do not discriminate between different ROS species .
 Although ROS were originally thought to be merely a harmful byproduct of metabolism, accumulating evidence demonstrates a role for ROS in cell fate signaling, as discussed below.
 H2O2 is thought to be the main ROS species involved with intracellular signaling, and in specific contexts can act directly as a second messenger, integrating environmental cues and passing them to downstream signal transduction cascades.
 This is due mostly to the longer half-life of H2O2 and its ability to diffuse easily through membranes relative to other types of ROS.

 ROS generation and scavenging.
 (A) Reactive oxygen species (ROS) include superoxide (O2.−), hydrogen peroxide (H2O2) and the highly reactive hydroxyl radical (OH.) (shown in red).
 O2.− can be generated from complexes I and III (shown in B) or through the oxidation of NADPH by NADPH oxidases.
 Subsequent reduction to H2O2 is catalyzed by superoxide dismutase (SOD).
 H2O2 can be further reduced to water (H2O) by catalase or can spontaneously oxidize iron (Fe2+) to form the highly reactive OH..
 Under conditions of oxidative stress, when ROS generation outpaces the ROS scavenging system, accumulating levels of ROS oxidize and damage various cellular components.
 (B) The electron transport chain complexes I-IV harness electrons from NADH in a series of redox reactions, which are coupled to pumping protons (H+) into the mitochondrial intermembrane space.
 The proton motive force, a combination of the membrane potential (charge) and the concentration gradient (pH), powers ATP synthase (complex V).
 Normally, O2 acts as the final electron acceptor at complex IV, but aberrant reduction of O2 can occur at complexes I and III (red arrows), leading to the generation of O2.−(red).

 Under normal physiological conditions, the generation of ROS is tightly regulated by the ROS scavenging system.
 ROS scavengers are antioxidant enzymes that can neutralize ROS by directly reacting with and accepting electrons from ROS.
 When ROS production outpaces ROS scavenging, an excessive accumulation of ROS occurs, leading to oxidative stress and producing adverse effects on multiple cellular components, including proteins, lipids and nucleotides.
 To counteract this, the cell contains multiple types of antioxidants that are specific to different species of ROS, which helps to prevent pathological levels of ROS and to repair oxidative damage to cellular components.
 These include superoxide dismutase (SOD), catalase, peroxiredoxins (PRX), thioredoxin (TRX), glutathione peroxidase (GPX) and glutathione reductase (GR).
 Glutathione, a tripeptide, is one of the most abundant antioxidants synthesized by the cell.
 Oxidized proteins and H2O2 are reduced by glutathione through the glutaredoxin and thioredoxin system.
-Other key antioxidants include SOD and catalase, which reduce O2− and H2O2, respectively.
+Other key antioxidants include SOD and catalase, which reduce O2 and H2O2, respectively.
 The subcellular localization of antioxidants at areas of high ROS generation, such as within the mitochondria, may further enhance the efficiency of ROS scavenging.

 Sources of ROS

 The electron transport chain, a component of mitochondria that is responsible for mitochondrial respiration, is the main source of ROS within the cell.
 The primary role of the electron transport chain is to generate the proton motive force, which leads to ATP production through ATP synthase in a process known as oxidative phosphorylation (B).
 However, ∼0.1-0.2% of O2 consumed by mitochondria is thought to form ROS through the premature electron flow to O2, mainly through electron transport chain complexes I and III .
 The precise proportion of ROS generated from mitochondrial respiration can differ greatly depending on the cell type, environment and, ultimately, the activity of mitochondria.
 Thus, another method of cellular regulation of ROS levels is through control of mitochondrial function and the regulation of metabolic pathways.
 Specifically, reduced ROS levels can be achieved by diverting substrates away from oxidative phosphorylation to decrease the rate of mitochondrial respiration.
 In addition, ROS levels can also be minimized by diverting metabolic substrates through processes that regenerate oxidized glutathione, such as the pentose phosphate pathway.
-Another major source of ROS is the membrane-bound protein NADPH oxidase (NOX), which consumes NADPH to generate O2− and, subsequently, H2O2.
+Another major source of ROS is the membrane-bound protein NADPH oxidase (NOX), which consumes NADPH to generate O2 and, subsequently, H2O2.
 ROS produced by NOX have been shown to act as anti-microbial molecules and also to enhance growth factor signaling.

 Metabolic crosstalk between key signaling pathways in stem cells via ROS and other metabolic co-factors.
 Glycolysis (depicted by light-blue arrows) is a catabolic process, creating energy via the conversion of glucose to pyruvate.
 The glycolytic intermediate glucose 6-phosphate (G6P) can also be shunted into the pentose phosphate pathway (dark-blue arrows) to produce precursors for nucleotide biosynthesis and also to regenerate NADPH, a co-factor that replenishes the reduced glutathione pools.
 In turn, the antioxidant glutathione (GSH) mitigates oxidative stress.
 The pentose phosphate pathway is especially important for the anabolic (energy consuming) demands of stem cells and for the regeneration of glutathione.
 Pyruvate can be catalyzed to lactate to regenerate NAD+, a required co-factor for continued flux through glycolysis and is the preferred path for stem cells.
 Pyruvate can also be further metabolized inside the mitochondria, beginning with the conversion to acetyl CoA, which feeds into the tricarboxylic acid cycle (TCA) cycle.
 The TCA cycle generates reducing co-factors that power the electron transport chain (ETC) and subsequent production of ATP, a process known as oxidative phosphorylation.
 Some key metabolic enzymes that are described in the text are outlined in black.
 The metabolic processes described can affect concentrations of mitochondrial membrane potential (ΔΨ), metabolic intermediates (acetyl CoA, α-ketoglutarate), co-factors (NADPH, NAD+, AMP/ADP) and ROS, which in turn affect the function of nutrient-sensing (depicted by green arrows) and redox-sensitive proteins (depicted by gold stars).
 Many of these proteins can then alter cellular processes and ultimately regulate stem cell fate.
 Additionally, some proteins, such as the transcription factors FOXO3 and HIF1α, can modulate the expression of metabolic genes to fit the needs of stem cells (pink background depicts the metabolic reactions and blue background indicates signaling pathways.